Boeing pushes back on whistleblower's allegations and details how airframes are put together

 The 787 Dreamliner is a two-aisle plane that has often been used on international flights since its debut in 2011.
 The composite material makes the plane lighter, contributing to better fuel efficiency.

 A series of battery fires briefly grounded the planes.
-Deliveries of the aircraft have been stopped at times because of questions about fuselage panels, the use of unapproved titanium parts from a supplier in Italy, and flaws in a pressure bulkhead.
+Deliveries of the aircraft have been stopped at times because of questions about gaps between fuselage panels that were wider than Boeing’s standards allowed, the use of unapproved titanium parts from a supplier in Italy, and flaws in a pressure bulkhead.

+The Federal Aviation Administration must inspect and approve each 787 that rolls off the assembly line before it can be flown to an airline customer.

+The whistleblower Salehpour claims that after he raised safety concerns about the 787, Boeing transferred him to work on an older widebody plane, the 777.
+He told the Seattle Times that he saw workers jumping on fuselage panels to get them in alignment, which Boeing disputes.